zahnster/my-retail/README.md

 ### Picture Component

-The intent with the Picture component is to use the <picture> element to render the appropriate asset depending on the screen resolution and pixel density.
+The intent with the Picture component is to use the &lt;picture&gt; element to render the appropriate asset depending on the screen resolution and pixel density.
 Since the sample data did not include retina imagery, this component was not improved upon, and a simpler approach was used.

 ### Price Component